Cairn Cunnane, Artist Blacksmith Sculptor

 This was a 3D mural for the proposed gateway (at that time) for the Chinatown BIA and the City of Ottawa.
 Its a view of the street with a dragon racing along while a policeman clocks him on radar.

-This piece is connected with history of Aylmer through the harnessing of nature.
+This piece is connected with the history of Aylmer through the harnessing of nature.

 Selected Private Commissions